3 Common Fears of Coming Out as a Parent of an LGBTQIA+ Child

 Freud’s 1920s assertion made two assumptions about sexual orientation that have since been debunked: 1) sexual orientation is established through socialization (meaning through interactions with other humans) and 2) that parents influence sexual orientation more than any other human.

 Thankfully, clinical psychologists applied the scientific method, allowing researchers to better understand where homosexuality comes from.
 But unfortunately, we still have to live with Freud’s guesses in our culture, particularly in Christian Churches.

 Many religious institutions and parents use Sigmund Freud’s false notions to explain how homosexuality develops..
 It’s an easy blame game.
-If LGBTQ+ children are disordered, then their parents must be neglectful, harsh or codependent, just to name a few.
-Do you see how Freud’s claims not only mischaracterize LGBTQ+ children, but also place unfounded blame on parents?
+If LGBTQIA+ children are disordered, then their parents must be neglectful, harsh or codependent, just to name a few.
+Do you see how Freud’s claims not only mischaracterize LGBTQIA+ children, but also place unfounded blame on parents?

 Peer reviewed research hasn’t trace the etiology (the cause) of homosexuality to socialization, parental input, or choice.
 Instead, researchers have linked (for access to this research, contact our office) sexuality to an in utero hormone bathing that occurs between weeks 6–12.

 Why bring up this science?
-Telling the truth about sexuality’s origins helps us to dismantle the shame and fear that many parents carry simply because they have LGBTQ+ children.
+Telling the truth about sexuality’s origins helps us to dismantle the shame and fear that many parents carry simply because they have LGBTQIA+ children.

 Here are the three most common fears that I encounter in parents when their children come out of the closet: